Sports media gets political after Trump's NFL comments

-ESPN abandoned its usual pregame chatter in favor of a long and heavy conversation about unity, politics and President Trump.

-Fox and CBS said they would broadcast the national anthem live -- a notable shift away from the usual practice.
+Fox and CBS broadcast the national anthem live during football games Sunday -- a notable shift away from the usual practice.

+NBC says it will do the same in prime time.
+ESPN, which also abandoned its usual pregame chatter to talk politics, will air the anthem live on Monday.

+And as photos of athletes kneeling and locking arms during the anthem streamed in, the news media quickly repurposed those images, despite the usual limitations on NFL content.
+The news of the day was about much more than what happened on the field.

 Make no mistake: Sports TV became political on Sunday in a whole new way.